neo4j/neo4j-dotnet-driver/README.md

 Note:
 * The conversion to CLR types is possible only when the value fits in the range of the target built-in type.
 A `ValueOverflowException` is thrown when the conversion is not possible.
 * The Cypher temporal types (excluding `Date`) provide nanosecond precision.
-However CLR types only support ticks (100 nanosecond) precision.
+However, CLR types only support ticks (100 nanosecond) precision.
 So a temporal type created via Cypher might not be convertible to the CLR type (a `ValueTruncationException` is thrown when a conversion is requested in this case).
 * `ZonedDateTime` represents date and times with either offset or time zone information.
 Time zone names adhere to the [IANA system](https://www.iana.org/time-zones), rather than the [Windows system](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-time-zones).
-Although there is no support for inbound time zone name conversions, a conversion from IANA system to Windows system may be necessary if a conversion to `DateTimeOffset` or an access to `Offset` is requested by the user.
+Although there is no support for inbound time zone name conversions, a conversion from IANA system to Windows system may be necessary if a conversion to a `DateTimeOffset` object or access to a `Offset` object is requested by the user.
 [Unicode CLDR mapping](http://cldr.unicode.org/development/development-process/design-proposals/extended-windows-olson-zid-mapping) is used for this conversion.
 Please bear in mind that Windows time zone database do not provide precise historical data, so you may end up with inaccurate
 `DateTimeOffset` values for past values. _It is recommended that you use driver level temporal types to avoid these inaccuracies._